app-man/LoginEasy/README.md

 LoginEasy
 =========

-A simple rauby on rails Login / Session controller implementation with twitter bootstrap UI.
+A simple ruby on rails Login / Session controller implementation with twitter bootstrap UI.